 The hourglass body shape isn’t incredibly common, but highly admired by women all around the world.

-This is because an hourglass shape is proportioned meaning the bust and hip measurements are the same, if not within 2” or so of one another, with a defined waist.
+This is because an hourglass shape is proportioned, meaning the bust and hip measurements are the same, if not within 2” or so of one another, with a defined waist.

 Because an hourglass shape is proportioned on its own there’s a lot of flexibility around the types of coats that are flattering.

-That being said, any coat style that emphasizes the naturally defined waist is going to help to reach ultimate figure flattery.
+Any coat style that emphasizes the naturally defined waist is going to help to reach ultimate figure flattery.

 Chances are if you have a pear body shape, you’re probably well aware.